-- (1) Unless otherwise stated, Crash Investigation Services (CIS) will attend and investigate: - (a) all fatal traffic crashes on roads and road related areas, except where the crash involves a single vehicle with a sole occupant who was the driver, unless it occurs in the workplace or during a person's employment, or is determined otherwise by a divisional inspector or duty inspector; and - (b) all 'serious traffic crashes' where there appears to be serious negligence, dangerous driving, grievous bodily harm, or a serious breach of the traffic or criminal law as determined by an inspector; and - (c) such other traffic crashes, including police vehicle crashes, that a divisional inspector or duty inspector determines that CIS should attend and investigate. - (2) It must be remembered that CIS are solely responsible for the investigation of the crash and all other matters pertaining to the management of the site rest with the member in charge of the crash scene unless an emergency situation arises requiring immediate attention. - (3) CIS members will provide advice to the member in charge of the scene: - (a) on the progress of the scene examination; - (b) on the expected time of re-opening a roadway; - (c) matters that may impinge on the investigation should the road be opened sooner than required; and - (d) of the use of point duty as an effective means of keeping traffic moving in both directions.
+- (1) Unless otherwise stated, Crash Investigation Services (CIS) will attend and investigate: - (a) all fatal traffic crashes on roads and road related areas, except where the crash involves a single crash with a sole occupant who was the driver, unless determined otherwise by a divisional inspector or duty inspector; and - (b) all 'serious traffic crashes' where there appears to be serious negligence, dangerous driving, grievous bodily harm, or a serious breach of the traffic or criminal law as determined by an inspector; and - (c) such other traffic crashes, including police vehicle crashes, that a divisional inspector or duty inspector determines that CIS should attend and investigate. - (2) It must be remembered that CIS are solely responsible for the investigation of the crash and all other matters pertaining to the management of the site rest with the member in charge of the crash scene unless an emergency situation arises requiring immediate attention.

+- (3) CIS members will provide advice to the member in charge of the scene: - (a) on the progress of the scene examination; - (b) on the expected time of re-opening a roadway; - (c) matters that may impinge on the investigation should the road be opened sooner than required; and - (d) of the use of point duty as an effective means of keeping traffic moving in both directions.